scikit-fmm/scikit-fmm/doc/index.rst

 The full example is in examples/2d_example.py.
 :doc:`examples`

-An example of using :py:mod:`scikit-fmm` to compute extension velocities.
+An example of using :py:obj:`scikit-fmm` to compute extension velocities.

 ::